Nugget

 • Am I good on the lead?
 Yes - Nugget is a joy to walk on a lead.
 He doesn't pull and stays close.
 He may become a bit vocal upon seeing another dog, even from afar, but this behaviour can be addressed through training.

 • What was the reason for my surrender?
-My owner had health issues & could no longer care for me anymore due to this.
+Nugget's owner sadly had health issues & could no longer care for him anymore

-Meet Nugget, a young Dachshund X who has been surrendered to our sanctuary, leaving behind a life he deeply cherished.
-His arrival serves as a bittersweet reminder that life can take unexpected turns.
+Meet Nugget, a young Dachshund mix who has been surrendered to our sanctuary, leaving behind a life he truly cherished.
+His arrival is a bittersweet reminder of how life can take unexpected turns.
+When he first got here, Nugget struggled immensely, he was terrified to leave his kennel and spent nearly all his time hiding in a corner.
+It was heart-breaking to watch.

-As a rare singleton puppy, Nugget missed crucial opportunities to learn essential canine communication and coping skills from littermates.
+As a rare singleton puppy, Nugget missed out on crucial opportunities to learn essential canine communication and coping skills from his littermates.
 This lack of early socialisation may lead to frustration and sensitivity to handling later in life.
-Because of this, we are seeking a very special adopter or foster home for him, one with prior dog experience, as Nugget is not suitable for first time dog owners.
+Because of this, we are looking for a very special adopter, preferably one with prior dog experience, as Nugget is not suitable for first time dog owners.

-Nugget longs for the stability and love every dog deserves, along with the guidance needed to help him thrive as the wonderful companion he has the potential to be.
+*Before his medical conditions showed themselves* – Nugget loved spending time in our enclosed field, playing fetch, and would eagerly bring the ball back to your feet for another throw.
+He also adored tug of war!
+He longs for the stability and love that every dog deserves, along with the guidance needed to help him thrive as the wonderful companion he has the potential to be.

 Apply for Nugget